 The letter warns the debt collection agencies that you’ll take legal action unless the agencies respect your rights under the Fair Debt Collection Practices Act (FDCPA).

+When writing a cease and desist debt collection letter there are several key elements that you need to include to ensure your letter is impactful.
 To thoroughly document the problem, we provide simple blanks for you to fill in and provide details about:

 - Dates: When the unlawful correspondence took place